adityap7/Markdown-Repo_/Installation Guides_/Install Jenkins on AWS.md

 ## About this guide
 Jenkins – an open source automation server which permits developers round the world to reliably build, check, and installation their software program

-## Smooth installation - My way :)
-"the whole lot is accessible you just need to appearance closely" - Aditya S. Patil

 ## Steps for Installation:
 Step - 1 Install Java
   - You need to Update your system-Use following command: